Aimcomlt/ai-powered-metaverse-platform/README.md

 npx hardhat compile
 ```

+### Deployment

+Configure the following environment variables when deploying to define the blockchain connection:

+- `RPC_URL` – HTTP endpoint of the Ethereum network used if no injected provider is present.
+- `CHAIN_ID` – Network chain identifier corresponding to the RPC endpoint.

 ### Roles and Permissions
 Many contract interactions are restricted by Access Control roles.
 Common UI actions require the following roles: